Working with Object Storage (AWS S3 and Glacier) in RONIN

 With another optional cost saving / data backup method, you can specify how often files are archived.

 This won't affect your files in s3, instead it will create backup files on very cheap storage at an interval of your choosing.
-The trade off is those files take a little while to become available again (5 minutes at the time of writing this)
+The trade off is those files take a little while to become available again.

-To turn on archiving, click the ARCHIVING button, enter the amount of days and then click ENABLE VERSIONING
+To turn on archiving, click the ARCHIVING button, select the tier that best suits you, enter after how many days you would like your files to be moved to this archive tier, and then click ENABLE ARCHIVING.

 Click here to see how to connect with Cyberduck